BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Sharpshooter

-**ACTIVE/PASSIVE RULES**

-- **Chronicler** `ACTIVE` - If a friendly Erebor Hero within 6" and Line of Sight of Ori slays an enemy Hero or Monster, that model may regain a lost point of either Might, Will or Fate.
+- **Chronicler** `ACTIVE`

+If a friendly Erebor Hero within 6" and Line of Sight of Ori slays an enemy Hero or Monster, that model may regain a lost point of either Might, Will or Fate.
 If all their point stores are already full, then Ori may choose a different friendly Erebor Hero within 6" and Line of Sight to regain it instead.

-- **Deadeye** `ACTIVE` - If Ori scores a 6 when rolling To Hit, the target immediately suffers a single Wound and Ori may ignore any In The Way tests.
+- **Deadeye** `ACTIVE`

+If Ori scores a 6 when rolling To Hit, the target immediately suffers a single Wound and Ori may ignore any In The Way tests.

 </div>